chef/automate/components/docs-chef-io/content/automate/HA_architecture_reference.md

 In cloud computing, a bare-metal server is a non-shared computer dedicated to one customer.
 It generally implies a non-virtual machine (VM) environment.
 The difference between bare metal servers and cloud servers is that a cloud server is a virtual machine while the bare metal server is a physical machine identified within a data center.

-Bare Metal deployments are installations of operating systems to targets that either have no operating system installed or must be re-installed without preserving any existing data or settings.
+Bare Metal deployments are installations of operating systems to targets that either has no operating system installed or must be re-installed without preserving any existing data or settings.
 You can install and manage Chef Automate HA by creating profiles for bare metal deployments.

 Some customers already have basic network infrastructure with VMs, networks, load balancers in their environment.
 This environment can be on-premises or in the cloud, and the respective organizations might not want to provide access to create items like VMs.
 In such cases, IPs of their instances are used to set up Chef Automate HA on their network premises.